felixmk0/EasierDocuware/README.md

   - Batch update multiple documents (`BatchUpdateDocFieldsAsync`).
   - Batch update multiple documents keyword index fields (`BatchUpdateKeywordIndexFieldsAsync`).
   - Download a document (stream) by document and file cabinet ID (`DownloadDocumentAsync`).
+  - Export a document as a DWX file by document and file cabinet ID (`ExportDocumentAsDwxAsync`).
+  - Import a DWX document via a stream by file cabinet ID (`ImportDwxDocAsync`).

 ## Getting Started